Skip to main content

 • turnRate (Number): The target turn rate of the body.

 • turningDecay (Number): The rate at which the body's turn rate recovers.
 Should be a value between 0 and 1.
-Defaults to the physics.turningDecay setting in easel.toml or 0.5 if not specified.
+Values outside of this range will be clamped.
+Defaults to the physics.turningDecay setting in physics.toml or 0.5 if not specified.

 ResetSpatialQueryIndex